SimonB97/MOS/README.md

 These scripts are designed to be run from the command line with minimal friction and in multiple environments.

-This is why Python-scripts include a special frontmatter which allows the awesome [uv]() python package manager to run them 'instantly', that is, without the need to install any dependencies manually first because `uv` will take care of that for you (by installing them **fast** in a temporary environment).
+This is why Python-scripts include a special frontmatter which allows the **awesome** [uv](https://docs.astral.sh/uv/) python package manager to run them 'instantly', that is, without the need to install any dependencies manually first because `uv` will take care of that (by installing them **very fast** in a temporary environment).

 ## Usage